 - While the Fed left interest rates unchanged coming out of its March FOMC meeting, it revised its GDP and inflation forecast for the US economy modestly lower vs. December expectations.

-- Regal Entertainment (Unfortunately, we could not get stock quote RGC this time.) continues to benefit from a robust box office and indications point to more of the same ahead.
+- Regal Entertainment ([stock_quote symbol=”RGC”]) continues to benefit from a robust box office and indications point to more of the same ahead.
 We are reviewing our price target on RGC shares with an upward bias.

-- We are removing Philip Morris International (Unfortunately, we could not get stock quote PM this time.) shares from the Tematica Select List and issuing a Sell rating at current levels
+- We are removing Philip Morris International ([stock_quote symbol=”PM”]) shares from the Tematica Select List and issuing a Sell rating at current levels

-- We are adding ComScore (Unfortunately, we could not get stock quote SCOR this time.) and Nielsen NV (Unfortunately, we could not get stock quote NLSN this time.) to the Tematica Contender List as part of our Connected Society investing theme given the continued shift in advertising spend to Digital platforms from TV, Radio and other legacy media.
+- We are adding ComScore ([stock_quote symbol=”SCOR”]) and Nielsen NV ([stock_quote symbol=”NLSN”]) to the Tematica Contender List as part of our Connected Society investing theme given the continued shift in advertising spend to Digital platforms from TV, Radio and other legacy media.

 - More confirmation for our thematic investing lens is found in this week’s edition of Thematic Signals